When we think of hiring a chimney sweep company…

 we are normally thinking about getting ready to safely use our fireplaces and/or gas or oil furnace for the winter.
 What we don’t think about are the environmental problems, including illnesses, that these chimneys can cause.
 These illnesses can be mild, but they can also be severe and even cause loss of life.
 It happens all the time from carbon monoxide and sulfur dioxide poisoning.

-Environmental Chimney Service located between Asheville and Hendersonville, North Carolina understands that the safety of your family includes protecting them from any potential danger from fire and illnesses caused by not keeping your chimney appliance in top working condition.
+Environmental Chimney Service (Western North Carolina’s only 5-star service), located between Asheville and Hendersonville, North Carolina understands that the safety of your family includes protecting them from any potential danger from fire and illnesses caused by not keeping your chimney appliance in top working condition.

 Most Important Chimney Services for your home and business.